What is FIWARE?

 A complete set of resources at your service

-Developers can access the code which is available on GitHub and develop their first applications following the steps recommended on the FIWARE Tour Guide, downloading and tweaking the FIWARE Tour Application, or getting further training through the FIWARE Academy.
-The FIWARE Lab will also help to setup a temporal or more stable Cloud infrastructure where you can play and experiment.
-However, before exploring all these resources we suggest you first start building your first simple FIWARE app.
+As a first step, we suggest you start building a simple NGSI-v2 app.
 Check out the tutorials and learn how.
+Developers can also access sample code which is available on GitHub and develop their first applications following the steps recommended on the FIWARE Tour Guide, downloading and tweaking the FIWARE Tour Application, or obtaining further training through the FIWARE Webinars and FIWARE Academy.
+The FIWARE Lab will also help to set up a temporal or more stable Cloud infrastructure where you can play and experiment.